 The filter will catch a clot as it travels through your bloodstream.
 To insert it, the doctor will make a small cut in your leg or neck and slide a flexible tube called catheter into the IVC.
 They’ll thread the filter, a wire-like device, through the catheter.

 The IVC filter doesn’t treat, dissolve, or prevent your body from forming clots.
 Depending on your risk for future DVTs and PE, the doctor may leave the filter inside you permanently or remove it after a while.
 You’ll have a follow-up visit about 4 to 6 weeks after the insertion to decide if they’ll remove it or leave it in place.

 Post-thrombotic syndrome (PTS) is another common DVT complication.
 It can cause leg pain, swelling, and blood pooling in your leg.
 It usually happens a few weeks or months after a DVT.

 About 20% to 50% of people with DVT end up with PTS.
 It can affect your overall quality of life.
 But there are things you can do to avoid having it, like:

 - Walking.
 Experts recommend you try to walk as soon and as much as you can handle when you have DVT.
 This may help avoid PTS after treatment and make your calf muscles stronger.

 - Compression stockings.
 Compression can boost blood flow in your veins and prevent PTS symptoms.
-They’re like a tight pair of socks that hit below the knee.
+They’re like a tight pair of socks that usually hit below the knee.
 You wear them during the day.
 You can find over-the-counter compression socks, but prescription options may work better.
 Experts say it’s best to use them after you’ve finished blood thinner treatment.

 DVT is a serious medical emergency that can lead to death if it isn’t treated or if the clot travels to other parts of your body.
 If you have a family history of DVT or health issues that make it more likely for you to have blood clots, ask your doctor about the best treatment.